Workforce and Talent Management in ITIL 4: A Practical Guide for IT Leaders

 The ITIL 4 Workforce and Talent Management practice guide is designed to help IT leaders address these gaps, providing them with structured people management insights that align with industry best practices.

-How ITIL 4 Workforce and Talent Management Helps IT Organizations
+What Is the ITIL 4 Workforce and Talent Management Practice?

 The Workforce and Talent Management ITIL 4 Practice Guide states that its purpose is: “… to ensure that the organization has the right people, with the appropriate skills and knowledge, in the correct roles to support its business objectives.
 This practice covers a broad set of activities focused on successfully engaging with the organization’s employees and people resources, including planning, recruitment, onboarding, learning and development, performance measurement, and succession planning.”